2020PB/police-brutality/reports/Oregon.md

 ### Officers hold arrestee down in tear gas | July 26th

-Footage shows several officers detaining a protester in a cloud of tear gas.
+Footage shows several officers detaining a protester in a cloud of tear gas near 4th and Salmon.
 They bring the protester to his feet, then he stumbles back down to the ground.
 It is unclear if the protester is suffering ill effects from the tear gas or if he is passively resisting.
 One officer holds his head in the pavement while tear gas blows across the frame.
 Another officer appears to jab him with a baton.
 The protester can be heard screaming that he cannot breathe.

 tags: arrest, baton, inhumane-treatment, less-lethal, protester, strike, tear-gas

 id: or-portland-184

-geolocation:
+geolocation: 45.5164817,-122.6776398

 **Links**